michael2012z/BitBible/markdown/KJV/files/Josh.md

 52. Arab, and Dumah, and Eshean,

-53. And Janum, and Beth–tappuah, and Aphekah,Janum: or, Janus
+53. And Janum, and Beth–tappuah, and Aphekah,

 54. And Humtah, and Kirjath–arba, which is Hebron, and Zior; nine cities with their villages: